MicrosoftDocs/azure-ai-docs/articles/search/search-security-manage-encryption-keys.md

 With customer-managed key encryption, you might notice latency for both indexing and queries due to the extra encrypt/decrypt work.
 Azure AI Search doesn't log encryption activity, but you can monitor key access through key vault logging.

-We reommend that you [enable logging](/azure/key-vault/general/logging) as part of key vault configuration.
+We recommend that you [enable logging](/azure/key-vault/general/logging) as part of key vault configuration.

 1. [Create a log analytics workspace](/azure/azure-monitor/logs/quick-create-workspace).